fonsdiazinfante/wave_assessment/README.md

 3.- What compromises did you have to make as a result of the time constraints of this challenge?\

-I didn't write any tests and or edge case validations on the backend
+I didn't write any tests and or edge case validations on the backend.\
+I also couldn't finish implementing the report part where same id's are grouped together and added depending on what pay period they are on